 When a good friend recently told me that he was gay, it did not come as a surprise.
 Indeed I concluded that my prayers had been answered in the form of someone who was already quite close to me.
-But even more, it was a moving moment since he chose to face the truth for the first time and it was in my presence…it takes courage to do that and I guess you’d think of a dear friend to hold your hand at that moment.
-I applaud my buddy and celebrate the fact that he finally breathes easy.
+But even more, it was a moving moment since he chose to face the truth for the first time and it was in my presence.
+It takes courage to do that and I guess you’d think of a dear friend to hold your hand at that moment.
+Acknowledging that one is gay seems to be an excruciating test of manhood (even though sexuality & gender are different things).
+I applaud my buddy and celebrate the fact that he finally breathes easily.

 J.K.Rowling now reveals that one of the best-loved characters of the cult she created for this generation, is gay.
 Hmm.
 Now that’s fiction and the former, reality.

-I get some clues in the book I’m reading that reminds me that,
+I get some clues in the book I’m reading that remind me that,

 Women come from a woman and carry on as an extension of the same person.
 No one tells a little girl to “Be a woman”.
 Men, on the other hand, have to learn to be men.

 (not quoted verbatim but as I remember it)